manavgabhawala/UberSDK/README.md

 - Fetching a User's Profile
 - Fetching a User's Activity History
 - Creating, Cancelling and Viewing a User's Requests
+- Request Receipts and Request Maps.

-Before calling any of these functions you must call `performUserAuthorization(completionBlock:errorHandler:)` on your `UberManager` instance.
-In an iOS App we will present a `UIWebView` on the `keyWindow` and ask the user to login with the `UberScopes` you provided.
-On a Mac App we do the same thing except with a `WKWebView`.
+Before calling any of these functions you must call `performUserAuthorizationToView(view:completionBlock:errorHandler:)` on your `UberManager` instance.
+In an iOS App we will present a `UIWebView` on the `view` you pass in which should be a UIView or a subclass of it.
+We then ask the user to login with the `UberScopes` you provided during initialization.
+On a Mac App we do the same thing except with a `WebView` on an `NSView`.
 All the nitty grittys of implementing the OAuth2.0 has been done for you including saving an encrypted `access_token`, `refresh_token` and `expiration` to the disk.
 Further, the `WebView` gets dismissed automatically, too.
-If the user logs in the completionBlock will get executed else the errorHandler block will get executed with an `UberError`, an `NSURLResponse` and an `NSError` as parameters.
-Look at `UberErrorHandler` for more details on error handlers.
+If the user logs in the completionBlock will get executed else the errorHandler block will get executed with an `UberError` as a parameter.
+Look at [`Error Handling`](#error-handling) section for more details on error handlers.
 Once the `completionBlock` is called you know that the user has successfully logged in and we have their access token.
 You can now call the other functions in the SDK to communicate with the API.
 #####Swift
 ```swift
 manager.performUserAuthorization(completionBlock: {